VladyslavUsenko/basalt/README.md

 ## Licence
 The code is provided under a BSD 3-clause license.
 See the LICENSE file for details.
-Note also the different licenses of thirdparty submodules.
+Note also the different licenses of thirdparty code.

 Some improvements are ported back from the fork [granite](https://github.com/DLR-RM/granite) (MIT license).